Tuxiboule/windowsV/README.md

 ## Usage

-1. Launch the application
-2. The app runs in the background in the menu bar (📋 icon)
+1. The app runs in the background in the menu bar (📋 icon)
-3. Use the shortcut Ctrl+Opt+Cmd+V to display the clipboard history
+2. Use the shortcut Ctrl+Opt+Cmd+V to display the clipboard history
-4. Click on an item to copy it to the clipboard and paste it in input field
+3. Click on an item to past it in the current field

 ## Project Structure